bmckenna805/restaurant_roulette/README.md

 I wouldn't mind extending this to be more than just a CLI but I have a lot going on and haven't gotten back to it.
 Adding it to the list of incomplete projects sitting here in github.

+I would also like to add the option to query google maps APIs for local restaurants, specifying a review level, in a city and get a list of restaurants that way.
+The configs are still useful for your local favorites, but this would make the program a little more useful if you're traveling.